Understanding Feline Social Structures

 Ever noticed a cat that’s overly possessive with toys or treats?
 Cats can be just as territorial with their playthings as they are with their physical territory.
 A cat that doesn’t like to share or that always seems to snag the best toys might be demonstrating a form of social control.

 And then there’s the ever-so-subtle positioning during feeding time.
 Keep an eye out for a cat that stands over the food while others eat or that might physically block access to food bowls.
 This behavior is a potential display of control over a vital resource: food.
-However, remember that this could also stem from anxiety or past experiences, so it’s not always about dominance.
+However, remember that this could also stem from anxiety or past experiences, so it is not always about dominance.

 But what about body language?
 A confident and potentially dominant cat often carries itself with an upright, tall posture.
 Tail high, ears forward, and an unwavering gaze can be signs of a cat that’s feeling top-notch and perhaps seeking to establish or maintain a higher status.